 “Fine.
 Right or left at this next fork?”
 Doil asked.

 “Not this way, I guess,” Kiluron admitted.
 “Sorry.
 You probably shouldn’t bother listening to me.
 Ever.”
-Being wrong shouldn’t probably have bothered him as much as it did, but in a moment he had gone from starting to feel useful again to feeling worse than useless.
+Being wrong shouldn’t have bothered him as much as it did, but in a moment he went from starting to feel useful again to feeling worse than useless.
+Besides, he had been so certain that this was the right way to go.

 Fetrina paid him no heed.
-She didn’t even seem to have attention to spare for the corpse.
+She didn’t even seem to have attention to spare for the corpse; she might be deliberately ignoring its leering presence.
 Instead, she scrambled directly over to the amulet, bending over it and pushing her hair out of her face to get a clear view, her tongue sticking out slightly between her teeth.

 “This is a Nycheril artifact,” she breathed, “unless I completely miss my mark.
 For the time period, that’s the only way such craftsmanship could exist here.
 But how could it have come to be here?
 And what does it mean?
 One of these symbols looks a lot like ancient iconography for Heart City, but nothing else appears familiar.”